Want to learn more about False Christmas Cactus Trivia

 This species was first described by the American botanist Reid Venable Moran in 1953.

-They'll do best in bright, indirect light.
+These plants live best in bright, indirect light.
 In the wild, they often grow under the canopies of taller trees meaning that the light that reaches them is somewhat filtered, so they're not as well-accustomed to harsh, direct sunlight.

-Through the growing season, you should try to keep your False Christmas Cactus moist.
+Throughout the growing season, you should try to keep your False Christmas Cactus moist.
 You can allow the top layer of the soil to become dry between waterings - adding more water when it is still wet can lead to overwatering.
 On the other hand, soil that is too dry can cause your False Christmas Cactus to droop, and it may potentially also begin to drop its leaves and flowers.

 After flowering: cut back on watering and place it somewhere light and a bit cooler (50 - 60 °F / 10 - 15 °C) to let it rest and gather strength.